Waldhausen Additivity: Classical and Quasicategorical: Proof of Additivity in the Classical Case

-\begin{theorem}[Waldhausen Additivity Theorem 1.4.2 of \cite{WaldhausenAlgKTheoryI}] Let $\mathcal{C}$ be a Waldhausen category.
+\begin{theorem}[Waldhausen $wS_\bullet$ Additivity for $S_2\calc$, Theorem 1.4.2 of \cite{WaldhausenAlgKTheoryI}] Let $\mathcal{C}$ be a Waldhausen category.
 Then the ``subobject'' and ``quotient'' functors induce a weak equivalence of simplicial objects in $\mathbf{Cat}$

-That is, the diagonal of the level-wise nerve is a weak equivalence of simplicial sets. \end{theorem}
+That is, the diagonal of its level-wise nerve is a weak homotopy equivalence of simplicial sets. \end{theorem}

-Waldhausen deduces the Additivity Theorem from a weak equivalence on the level of object simplicial sets: his Lemma 1.4.3 says that $\mathfrak{s}_\bullet(s,q)\colon \mathfrak{s}_\bullet S_2 \calc \to \mathfrak{s}_\bullet \calc \times \mathfrak{s}_\bullet \calc$ is a weak equivalence of simplicial sets.
-The proof of Lemma 1.4.3 for object simplicial sets included an application of Quillen's Theorem B and a certain technical Sublemma.
-In \cite{McCarthyAdditivity}, McCarthy gave a new proof of Waldhausen's Lemma 1.4.3 for object simplicial sets in the spirit of Quillen's Theorem~A without using Waldhausen's Sublemma.
-Later in \cite{JonesAdditivity}, Jones--Kim--Mhoon--Santhanam--Walker--Grayson proved Theorem~$\hat{A}^*$ (recalled below in Theorem~\ref{thm:A_hat_star}), which generally allows one to convert Theorem~B style proofs into Theorem~A style proofs.
+Waldhausen deduces the Additivity Theorem from a weak equivalence on the level of object simplicial sets: his Lemma 1.4.3 says that $\mathfrak{s}_\bullet(s,q)\colon \mathfrak{s}_\bullet S_2 \calc \to \mathfrak{s}_\bullet \calc \times \mathfrak{s}_\bullet \calc$ is a weak homotopy equivalence of simplicial sets.
+His Lemma 1.4.3 proof concerning object simplicial sets included an application of Quillen's Theorem B and a certain technical Sublemma.
+In \cite{McCarthyAdditivity}, McCarthy gave a new proof of Waldhausen's Lemma 1.4.3 for object simplicial sets in the spirit of Quillen's Theorem~A without using Waldhausen's Sublemma, but left verification of the simplicial homotopy identities to the reader.
+Later in \cite{JonesAdditivity}, Jones--Kim--Mhoon--Santhanam--Walker--Grayson proved Theorem~$\widehat{A}^*$ (recalled below in Theorem~\ref{thm:A_hat_star}), which generally allows one to convert Theorem~B style proofs into Theorem~A style proofs.
 However, their proof of the weak equivalence on the level of object simplicial sets in \cite[Lemma 2.4]{JonesAdditivity} uses results of Waldhausen's technical Sublemma.

-In the present paper, we use Theorem $\hat{A}^*$ of \cite{JonesAdditivity}, in combination with a slight variation of the simplicial homotopy for $\Gamma\simeq \text{Id}_{S_\bullet F\vert \mathcal{C}^2(-,[n])}$ in \cite{McCarthyAdditivity}, to give a self-contained proof of a more general weak equivalence on the level of object simplicial sets $\mathfrak{s}_\bullet$, {\it without} Waldhausen's Sublemma.
-For this more general weak equivalence in Lemma~\ref{lem:HardLemmaMadeEasy}, the subobject and the quotient in the cofiber sequences are in sub Waldhausen categories $\cala$ and $\calb$.
-The Additivity Theorem for $wS_\bullet$ for such cofiber sequences in Theorem~\ref{thm:Additivity_(equivalent_formulation)} follows.
-In Theorem~\ref{thm:Generalized_Additivity} we prove Waldhausen Additivity for split-exact sequences of Waldhausen categories, and we do the spectral version in Theorem~\ref{thm:Generalized_Additivity_Spectral_Version}.
+Rognes, on the other hand, in \cite[Lemma~8.5.11]{RognesTextbook}, applies Theorem~$\widehat{A}^*$ to $(\mathfrak{s}_\bullet s, \mathfrak{s}_\bullet q)$ and avoids Waldhausen's technical Sublemma.
+In a totally different approach, Grayson uses edgewise subdivision to prove Additivity for cofibration sequences of exact functors\footnote{Additivity for cofibration sequences of exact functors is equivalent to Additivity in the forms of Theorem~\ref{thm:Waldhausen_Additivity} and Theorem~\ref{thm:Additivity_(equivalent_formulation)} by \cite[Proposition~1.3.2]{WaldhausenAlgKTheoryI}.} in \cite{GraysonAdditivity}.